 We are happy to hear from publicists and authors about review opportunities.

-Our favorite genres are non-fiction – especially history, biography, law, and religion; literary fiction;, science; science fiction; and mysteries.
+We are eclectic readers, and you will see our reviews feature a mix of books ranging from fantasy to fiction.
+Our favorite genre is non-fiction – especially history, science, law, and religion.
+But we also like literary fiction, science fiction, and mysteries.
 One of us is also very fond of books for children and for young adults.
 We generally do not accept self-published books, erotica, or short story collections for review.

 We are currently scheduling reviews two to three months in advance, but are flexible.